- Prep School

 Learning an additional language

 Learning a second language is a key component of the PYP and is considered essential to an international education and for enriching intercultural understanding.
-Through the learning of another language, students are encouraged to not only develop their ability to speak more than one language but also to broaden their understanding and appreciation of their own and other cultures, and to learn to live in a multicultural society like New Zealand.
+Through the learning of another language, students are encouraged to not only develop their ability to speak more than one language but also to broaden their understanding and appreciation of their own and other cultures in Aotearoa , New Zealand and abroad.

 - Lay a basic foundation for their future conversational skills